snehaa1004/Sales-insight-Atliq/README.md

 - Visualization Design
 - Business Intelligence Reporting

-## Dashboard Preview

-*Include a screenshot of the dashboard here*

-## Dataset

-This project uses simulated sales data, structured to mimic real-world business scenarios for dashboard development and analytical insights.

 ## Contact

 If you'd like to connect or explore more of my work: